Itemized deduction

 Deductions are reported in the tax year in which the eligible expenses were paid.
-For example, an annual membership fee for a professional association paid in December 2009 for year 2010 is deductible in year 2009.
+For example, an annual membership fee for a professional association paid in December 2009 for the year 2010 is deductible in the year 2009.

-The United States has a comparatively large and complicated number of deductions owing to policy makers preference to pass policy through the tax code.
+The United States has a comparatively large and complicated number of deductions owing to policymakers' preference to pass policy through the tax code.